iatkin/leaflet-svgicon/README.md

 ### Disabling the icon's inner circle or text
 By default, the icon has a semi-transparent body with an opaque white circle in order to increase visibility and allow for a small amount of easily legible text.
 If you don't need the circle, the simplest way to exclude it is to set "circleRatio" to 0 which will result in a circle with a radius of zero.

-If you will be creating a large number of icons or writing a subclass that doesn't need either the circle or displayed text, generating the circle and text elements can be disabled entirely by either modifying *_createCircle*/*_createText* to return an empty string or modifying *_createSVG* to exclude calling the creation method for the unneeded elements.
+If you will be creating a large number of icons or writing a subclass that doesn't need either the circle or displayed text, generating the circle and text elements can be disabled entirely by either overridding *_createCircle*/*_createText* to return an empty string or overriding *_createSVG* to exclude calling the creation methods for the unneeded elements.